-On January 1, 2018, the Company adopted ASC 606 and all subsequent amendments (collectively "ASC 606") which (1) creates a single framework for recognizing revenue from contracts with customers that fall within its scope and (2) revises when it is appropriate to recognize a gain (loss) from the transfer of nonfinancial assets, such as other real estate owned ("OREO").
+On January 1, 2018, the Company adopted ASC 606 and all subsequent amendments (collectively "ASC 606") which (1) creates a single framework for recognizing revenue from contracts with customers that fall within its scope and (2) revises when it is appropriate to recognize a gain (loss) from the transfer of nonfinancial assets, such as other real estate owned (OREO).
 The majority of the Company's revenues come from interest income and other sources, including loans and securities that are outside the scope of ASC 606.
-With the exception of gains/losses on the sale of OREO, the Company's services that fall within the scope of ASC 606 are presented within noninterest income and are recognized as revenue as the Company satisfies its obligations to the customer.
+With the exception of gains/losses on sale of OREO, the Company's services that fall within the scope of ASC 606 are presented within noninterest income and are recognized as revenue as the Company satisfies its obligations to the customer.
 Services within the scope of ASC 606 reported in noninterest income include service charges on deposit accounts, bank card services and interchange fees, and ATM fees.
-The net of gains and losses on the sale of OREO are recorded in noninterest expense in the Company's consolidated statements of income.
-The adoption of ASC 606 did not change the timing or amount of revenue recognized for in-scope revenue streams.
-Accordingly, no cumulative effect adjustment was recorded under the modified retrospective transition method.